Spawning

 That means:

-- the body should contain durable role and operating instructions
+- the body should contain durable role and operating instructions, not the fact that the process is running inside AGH

 - changing